wp-plugins/simple-rating/readme.txt

 `$post_id (integer) (required)` ID of post, page or custom post type entry `$echo (boolean) (optional) (default: false)` whether result should be echoed or returned for use in PHP

+**Can I easily translate it to my language?**

+Yes, you certainly can.
+Please read how_to_translate.txt for localization instructions.

+**I broke my site while trying to create my own localization.
+What should I do?**

+First of all, you should have read how_to_translate.txt more carefully.
+Actually, go read it now.
+It explains what to do in this situation (at the end of file)
+.
 == Changelog ==

+= 1.4 =
+* Added ability to easily translate plugin to your language.
+Please read how_to_translate.txt for localization instructions.
+At this time English, Ukrainian and Russian languages are available (just because I don't know any other languages)

 = 1.3.3 =
 * Solved conflict with WordPress SEO (possibly other too) which prevented voting from working